medo64/EspPlug/README.md

 #### Manufacturing ####

-If you want to make this board your self, just [grab the latest gerbers](http://www.jmedved.com/releases/espplug/) and send it over to [OSH Park](http://oshpark.com/) (or any other PCB manufacturer of your choice).
+If you want to make this board your self, just grab the latest gerbers and send them over to [OSH Park](http://oshpark.com/) (or any other PCB manufacturer of your choice).